 - Provide high-quality legal advice, assistance, referrals, and representation, where applicable, to eligible clients in a compassionate, culturally appropriate, and trauma-informed manner.

-- Analyze legal and social problems and devise savvy strategic plans to address health-harming legal needs through outside-the-box thinking and interprofessional collaboration.
+- Analyze legal and social problems and devise strategic plans to address health-harming legal needs through creative means and interprofessional collaboration.

 - Cultivate working relationships and partnerships, both internally at partner clinics and externally with health care professionals, students, and other social services agencies in the community and statewide, to advance program and organizational goals.